Crispy fast food-style fried fish sandwich

 Directions:

 Prepare a fish dredging station with three bowls.
-The first bowl will contain all purpose flour, half the salt, half the black pepper all mixed together.
+The first bowl will contain all-purpose flour, half the salt, and half the black pepper all mixed together.
 The second bowl should contain a splash of milk mixed with a beaten egg.
-The final bowl should be panko bread crumbs and the rest of the salt and black pepper.
+The final bowl should be panko bread crumbs the rest of the salt and black pepper and all of the garlic powder, onion powder, paprika, and cayenne powder.
 Mix up all three bowls to incorporate their ingredients.

 Dry off your fish fillets very well.
 Season each one with salt and pepper.
 Using one fillet at a time, place in the flour mixture and thoroughly coat the fish, pressing the flour into all surfaces and any crevices on all sides.